opentok/opentok-ios-sdk-samples/README.md

     subscriber video at a time due to cpu limitations on iOS devices.

 6.	**Audio Levels** - This project demonstrate how to use OpenTok SDK for audio only multi party calls.
-Boht publisher and subscribers are audio based only.
+Both publisher and subscribers are audio based only.
     This application also shows, how to use audio levels api along with audio meter UI for publisher and subscribers for visualization purpose.

 Referencing OpenTok.framework